storybookjs/addon-angular-ivy/README.md

+> Storybook has integrated Ivy support since v6.3 and this addon is no longer needed.

 # Storybook Addon Angular Ivy

 This addon configures [Storybook for Angular](https://storybook.js.org/docs/angular/get-started/introduction) to use the new [Angular Ivy renderer](https://angular.io/guide/ivy) instead of the ViewEngine that Storybook uses by default.